Zorba11/resume-vr/README.md

 resume - vr
-The materials in this code belongs to Shay Keinan, I am just trying this out as per his talk at ReactNext conference 2017.
-This is not used for any commercial purposes.

 ===================================

 About
 -----
-A demo application of React VR.
+The materials in this code belongs to Shay Keinan, I am just trying this out as per his talk at ReactNext conference 2017.
+This is not used for any commercial purposes.

 Installation & Requirements
 -------------------------